vedph/cadmus_doc/core/core.graph.md

 2. **part** with pins referred to a **single** entity (e.g. a person bio part).
 This usually emits nodes attached to the node mapped from the container item.

 3. **part** with pins referred to **multiple** entities (a collection part, like one containing a list of decorations).
 In this case, if the part is to be used in relations it is assumed that the part emits data pins ending with a `/<ID>` suffix, where `<ID>` is the ID used to designate each entry in the part.
 For instance, should you have 2 decorations in a part, named `angel-1v` and `demon-2r`, and among the pins of each decoration is one representing its color named `color`, we expect the color pins for these two decorations to be `color/angel-1v` and `color/demon-2r`.
-This way, the mappings processor can know how to extract an ID for each decoration starting from the matched pin, by simply extracting the final part of the pin's name after the last dot.
+This way, the mappings processor can know how to extract an ID for each decoration starting from the matched pin, by simply extracting the final part of the pin's name after the last slash.
 The mappings here usually emit 1 entity for each entry with an `eid` pin, linked to the entity derived from the container item.

 Before illustrating these scenarios in more details, we must discuss the different identifiers used in the mapping process.
 In this document, these are referred to with SID (source ID), UID (entity's URI-based ID), and EID (entry's ID).